scipy/scipy/doc/source/tutorial/general.rst

 user with high-level commands and classes for manipulating and visualizing data.
-With SciPy an interactive Python session becomes a data-processing and system-prototyping environment rivaling sytems such as MATLAB, IDL, Octave, R-Lab, and SciLab.
+With SciPy an interactive Python session becomes a data-processing and system-prototyping environment rivaling systems such as MATLAB, IDL, Octave, R-Lab, and SciLab.

 The additional benefit of basing SciPy on Python is that this also makes a powerful programming language available for use in developing